Doubravka of Bohemia: Children

+Gunzelin of Meissen might have been Doubravka's son from her first marriage.

-Doubravka and Mieszko I had at least one son, Bolesław the Brave (b.
+Doubravka had by Mieszko I at least one son, Bolesław the Brave (b.
 967 – d.
 17 June 1025).
 A daughter of Mieszko, that used to be called by historians Świętosława was for long time identified with Sigrid the Haughty, wife first to King Eric the Victorious of Sweden and later King Sweyn Forkbeard of Denmark, by whom she was the mother of Canute the Great.
-However modern research suggests that this daughter, known in non-Polish sources on her as Gunhilda, was married only to Swyen Forkbeard; while she was believed previously to be a daughter of Doubravka, both timeline of events and her names suggests she was more likely to be a daughter of Mieszko's next wife, Oda of Haldensleben.
+However modern research suggests that this daughter, known in non-Polish sources on her as Gunhilda, was married only to Swyen Forkbeard; while she was believed previously to be a daughter of Doubravka, both timeline of events and her name suggests she was more likely to be a daughter of Mieszko's next wife, Oda of Haldensleben.

 There is a hypothesis asserting the existence of another daughter of Mieszko I who was married to a Pomeranian Slavic prince.
 She could have been the daughter of either Doubravka or one of Mieszko's previous pagan wives.
 Also, a theory has been advanced (apparently recorded by Thietmar of Prague and supported by Oswald Balzer in 1895) that Vladivoj (c.
 981 – January 1003), who ruled as duke of Bohemia from 1002 until 1003, was another son of Doubravka and Mieszko I. Czech historiography has supported the notion of mixed Piast-Přemyslid parentage for Vladivoj.